 Maybe you dual-enrolled at a college while in high school, or have taken courses at another college after high school graduation.
 NMU has favorable credit transfer policies.
-Below, you will find two resources to look up courses and their equivalency at NMU.
+Below, you will find three resources to look up courses and their equivalency at NMU.
 General transfer credit information follows.

 Transfer Credit Tools